The College of New Jersey Logo

 The African Diaspora Studies Concentration explores the history and culture of persons of African descent living outside the African continent.
 The migration of Africans before the Arab or trans-Atlantic slave trade, and the experiences of those communities, is studied in concert with narratives of Asian, Middle Eastern, European, North and South American, and Caribbean communities that evolved since the 15 th Century.
 Particular attention is placed on the Diaspora’s African religious and socio-cultural retentions, resistance and liberation movements, and the interplay of issues of race, class, and gender.
 Similarities of worldwide stereotypic depictions of Africana people and corresponding constructions of identity that challenge the stereotypes are also examined.

 The interdisciplinary concentration in African Diaspora Studies focuses on the history and culture of the African continent and of people of African descent throughout the world.
-Through careful advisement, using the Option B mechanism-or a combination of Options A and B, students may also complete additional emphases, including, but not limited to: Caribbean Studies, Francophone Studies, Africana Herstory, and/or Race, Justice and Equality.
+Through careful advisement, using the self-designed option – or a combination of faculty-designed and self-designed, students may also complete additional emphases, including, but not limited to: Caribbean Studies, Francophone Studies, Africana Herstory, and/or Race, Justice and Equality.

 Faculty Sponsors